 1. Local demographics are changing

 Most areas in every city, state, and country experience turnover in home ownership and company relocation.
-This causes the people who once purchased from you to leave while new people, who order gifts from other sources, plant themselves in your zone.
-There’s an uphill struggle to turn prospects into customers, and they won’t buy the same goodies you’ve been putting into gift baskets in past years.
+This causes the people who once purchased from you to leave while new people, who order gifts from other sources, relocate into your zone.
+There’s an uphill struggle to turn prospects into customers.
+They won’t buy the same goodies you’ve been putting into gift baskets in past years.

 2. Suppliers won’t carry the same merchandise